anoma/namada/tech-specs/src/explore/design/ledger/vp.md

 The native VPs follow the same interface as WASM VPs and rules for how they are [triggered by a transaction](tx.md#tx-execution).
 They can also call the same host functions as those provided in [WASM VPs environment](wasm-vm.md#vps-environment) and must also account any computation for gas usage.

-### Token burner
+### PoS slash pool VP

-A token burner is a simple account with a native VP which can receive burnt tokens, but no token can ever be withdrawn from it by anyone.
+The Proof-of-Stake slash pool is a simple account with a native VP which can receive slashed tokens, but no token can ever be withdrawn from it by anyone at this point.

 ## Fungible token VP